waynodiablo/Oystercard/bookmark_manager/07_research_crud.md

 [Back to the Challenge Map](00_challenge_map.md)

-You should now see how it's possible to manipulate database data using Ruby via DataMapper.
-There are lots of different ways to manipulate database data but whether we are using SQL or a library like DataMapper there is a unifying concept called **CRUD**.
-In this challenge you will research and write up about the CRUD concept and how it relates to database persistence.
+You've now created a database and manipulated data within it, entirely from within Ruby: thanks to the power of an ORM.

+In this challenge, you will learn the basic building blocks of how to interact with data inside a database: **Create, Read, Update, Delete** (**CRUD**).

 ## Learning Objectives covered